-Bernie Sanders Leads ‘TYT’ ‘Turk Of The Year’ Voting; Trump, Waserman Schultz Lead ‘Jerk Of The Year’
+Bernie Sanders Leads ‘TYT’ ‘Turk Of The Year’ Voting; Trump, Wasserman Schultz Lead ‘Jerk Of The Year’

 Each year, since 2012, The Young Turks has been honoring an individual as “Turk of the Year.”
-That year, the online progressive news organization named Malala Yousafzai, who was shot in the head by Taliban gunman for learning to read and writing a blog when she was 12 years old, as previously examined by the Inquisitr, as their choice.
+That year, the online progressive news organization named Malala Yousafzai, who was shot in the head by Taliban gunman for learning to read and writing a blog when she was 12-years-old, as previously examined by the Inquisitr, as their choice.

 A “Jerk of the Year” award also appears in videos from 2013 on.
 TYT chose the candidates using a write-in poll that viewers had been encouraged to participate in.
 The candidates have been finalized and TYT is asking viewers for their opinions.